telerik/fiddler-everywhere-docs/knowledge-base/use-fiddler-with-brave-browser.md

 ---
-title: Fiddler Everywhere Google Login with Brave Browser
+title: Logging In with Google on Brave Browser
-description: An article on how to fix an issue with the Fiddler Everywhere Google authentication now working with the Brave browser
+description: "Learn how to fix issues with the Google authentication on the Brave browser when working with the Fiddler Everywhere web-debugging client."
 type: how-to
 slug: fiddler-everywhere-brave
 publish: true